Jones urges funds to prioritise member services

 At the time, he pointed to a targeted review by ASIC in late 2022 that found that approximately 20 per cent of funds failed to consistently respond to complaints within the mandatory 45-day timelines.

-He also highlighted a joint review by the Australian Prudential Regulation Authority (APRA) and ASIC in 2023 which concluded that funds exhibited a “lack of progress and insufficient urgency” in embracing the retirement income covenant (RIC).
+He also highlighted a joint review by the Australian Prudential Regulation Authority (APRA) and ASIC in 2023 that concluded that funds exhibited a “lack of progress and insufficient urgency” in embracing the Retirement Income Covenant (RIC).

 AUTHOR